artsalliancemedia/scala-tests/README.md

 #### MetaValues
-Players, Messages and Media items can contain meta-values, which are accessed differently to the main objects, using `MediaRS.getMetaValues(mediaId=id)` for example.
+Players, Messages and Media items can contain meta-values, which are accessed differently to the main objects, using *MediaRS.getMetaValues(mediaId=id)* for example.

 ### Layout
 The basic structure of a Scala player is as follows.
-The Content Manager will have links to a variety of `Player`s.
-A `Player` contains a number of `Display`s, which each contains a single `Channel`.
-A `Channel` has a `Schedule` and a `Frameset`.
-The `Frameset` contains multiple `Frame`s, and dictates how the frames are laid out, any bezel sizes, the ordering of frames from front to back, and so on.
-The `Schedule` dictates at what times a `Playlist` is shown, and on which `Frame`s.
-A `Playlist` can contain `Media`, `Audio`, or `Data`, and specifies ordering, transitions, lengths images are displayed for, and so on and so forth.
+The Content Manager will have links to a variety of *Player*s.
+A *Player* contains a number of *Display*s, which each contains a single *Channel*.
+A *Channel* has a list of *Timeslot*s and a *Frameset*.
+The *Frameset* contains multiple *Frame*s, and dictates how the frames are laid out, any bezel sizes, the ordering of frames from front to back, and so on.
+The *Schedule* dictates at what times a *Playlist* is shown, and on which *Frame*s.
+A *Playlist* can contain *Media*, *Audio*, or *Data*, and specifies ordering, transitions, lengths images are displayed for, and so on and so forth.

+                                /-> Timeslot -> Playlist -> Media
+    Player -> Display -> Channel
+                                \-> Frameset -> Frame